 VP eCommerce, Alitalia

 Over the years, Alitalia has been able to better understand the needs and preferences of their customers, through accurate profiling and improved visibility.
-Optimize tells them how many visitors completed the purchase process against those that abandoned the sale, enabling Alitalia to optimise their booking pages dynamically and continually improve their online conversion rates.
+Webtrends Optimize tells them how many visitors completed the purchase process against those that abandoned the sale, enabling Alitalia to optimise their booking pages dynamically and continually increase online bookings and conversions.